Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Implications for Axion Models and Complementary Searches

-As can be seen from Fig.~\ref{Fig4: Gamma} and Fig.~\ref{Fig5: Neutron}, upcoming experiments can offer complementary probes for KMM axion parameter range that could address the JWST excess.
+As can be seen from Fig.~\ref{Fig4}, upcoming experiments can offer complementary probes for the parameter range that could address the JWST excess.
 For example, for the benchmark of $C_{a\gamma}=1000$ the reach of future heterodyne experiments~\cite{Berlin:2020vrk} overlaps with the JWST excess favored region of ($g_{a\gamma}$, $m_a$).
 Similarly, future storage ring and comagnetometer experiments would be able to explore the ($g_{aN}$, $m_a$) range motivated by the JWST excess~\cite{Graham:2020kai,Bloch:2019lcy}.
-It is also worth noting that the experiments covering the further upper regions in Fig.~\ref{Fig4: Gamma} and Fig.~\ref{Fig5: Neutron}, such as interferometry \cite{Graham:2017ivz} and linearly polarized pulsar light (Pulsar I in Fig.\ref{Fig4: Gamma}) \cite{Liu:2019brz}, can potentially probe KMM axions with $\eta>10^3$ and $C_{a\gamma}$ (or $C_{aN}$) $>10^3$.
+It is also worth noting that the experiments covering the further upper regions in Fig.~\ref{Fig4}, such as interferometry \cite{Graham:2017ivz} and linearly polarized pulsar light (Pulsar I in Fig.\ref{Fig4} left) \cite{Liu:2019brz}, can potentially probe ALPs with $\eta>10^3$ and $C_{a\gamma}$ (or $C_{aN}$) $>10^3$.
 However, these regions require a non-perturbative analysis of fragmentation ($\eta \gtrsim 10^3$), which is beyond the scope of this study. \\